pib-rocks/pib-backend/README.md

 This script assumes:

-- that Ubuntu Desktop 22.04.2 LTS is installed
+- that the newest Raspberry Pi OS is installed
 - the user running it is **pib**

-If you have not set up the user **pib** at installation, you can do so via the settings-dialog of Ubuntu and then log in as **pib**.

 ## Installing pibs software

 All the software pib requires can be installed by running our setup script.
 Follow these steps to run it:

-1. Open a terminal in Ubuntu
+1. Open a terminal in Raspberry Pi OS

 2. Insert the following command into the terminal to download the script: